 - There are also receptor proteins, which bind to specific molecules causing changes in cell activity.

 - Recognition proteins are present in cellular membranes to recognize if a cell belongs to the host or not.

-The cytoskeleton is an interior network of proteins composed of interlinked filaments and tubules extending throughout the cytoplasm, from the nucleus to the plasma membrane.
+The cytoskeleton is an interior network of proteins composed of interlinked filaments and tubules.
+They extend throughout the cytoplasm, from the nucleus to the plasma membrane.
 In eukaryotic cells, cytoskeleton may be in the form of three types of filaments: actin filaments, intermediate filaments, and microtubules.

-Intermediate filaments have diameters averaging typically 10 nm.
+Intermediate filaments have diameters averaging at 10 nm.
 They are responsible for maintaining the cell shape.
-They organize internal structures of cell by anchoring organelles.
+They organize internal structures of the cell by anchoring organelles.
 They can also participate in cell-cell and cell-matrix junctions.
 Some common intermediate filaments include keratin, lamin, vimentins and desmin.

-Microtubules have diameters of 25 nm.
+Microtubules have a diameter of 25 nm.
 They are made up of proteins called tubulin.
-They are particularly important in transport and mobility.
+They are particularly important in transportion and mobility.
 Inside the cell, microtubules play important roles in intracellular transport.
 They are also present in cilia and flagella that are used by some eukaryotic cells for movement.
 They are also formed in mitotic spindles during mitosis.

 Two important proteins involved in cellular movement are kinesins and dyneins.
 These proteins utilize energy from ATP hydrolysis in the process causing movement.
 Dyneins and kinesin-2 are linked to vesicles and organelles to be transported by a protein complex called dynactin.

 Dynactin aids in bidirectional intracellular transport by modulating the binding of dynein to cell organelles.
 It also contributes to mitotic spindle pole focusing through binding to NuMA (nuclear mitotic apparatus).